You too can support open-source projects:

 Open-source software is becoming as good or better than commercial, since we have the best/most dedicated team around.

-If you didn't have management in university, the quote in this particular case means: "Know the competition and your software, and you will win."
+The quote in this particular case in management means: "Know the competition and your software, and you will win."

 — British Dictionary